 Have all your logistics planned out ahead of time when it comes to getting home from the reception; your best bet is keeping taxi fare somewhere on your person.
 The worst thing to happen would be if your hookup time is close at hand… just when your ride home declares it’s time to leave.

-DON’T Choose Someone too Close to the Bride
+DON’T Choose Someone too Close to the Bride or Groom

 DO Come Prepared

 You remembered to put on no-run mascara for the possibility of waterworks later on, so the least you could do is keep a condom in your purse or inner jacket pocket; you know, just in case.
 Could there be anything worse than laying all that groundwork, getting to the point of no return to realize that neither of you has one?
 That’s one of those classic ‘all dressed up with nowhere to go’ situations if we’ve ever heard one.